 Pick the perfect pairing

 Adding healthy fat to foods can slow the rate of digestion and slow your blood sugar response.
-McKittrick suggests a tablespoon of natural peanut butter on a slice of toast.
+McKittrick suggests a tablespoon of natural peanut butter on a slice of whole grain toast.
 Fiber acts in the same way.
 McKittrick likes adding ground flaxseed or chia seeds to yogurt and berry bowl.
 One caveat: Just as with carbs, fat portions matter, too.
 “Large amounts of fat added to a meal can actually cause blood sugar levels to stay elevated longer,” she says.

 What if your blood sugar is up?